cloudfoundry/cf-deployment/ci/pipelines/cf-deployment.md

 * `validate-certs`: warns of upcoming expiration of the certs of the bosh directors we use for acceptance testing
 * `branch-freshness`: warns of branches of cf-d that go stale
 * `*-release-pool-manual`: jobs that will release the lock on the environment in question.
 Only visible via group.
 Used to reset the pipeline when an environment remains claimed after a build failure.
-* The `cf-acceptance-tests` repository depends on the `stable-bellatrix` group in this pipeline for the creation of new version-locked release branches.
-See the `stable-update-cats-cfd-branch` job.
-The goal here is to be able to answer the question: "For a particular release of cf-deployment, which version of cf-acceptance-tests was used for validation?"